Popmotion/popmotion/docs/learn/projects/spring-loaded-characters-remaining.md

 category: projects
 ---

+# TODO: This documentation is specific to Popmotion < 7

 # Spring-loaded "characters remaining" counter

 Forms are, by nature, dreary.
 From a user's perspective, there's nothing fun about them: Non-zero friction, effort, the cold exchange of info for goods.